 Color options include chalk (grey), charcoal (black) coral (pink) and the newest entry is mint (light green).
 At such a cheap price point, you may be tempted to get more than one, especially for family homes as a new Broadcast app allows you to talk to any Google Home device in the house.

 Google Home Mini deals have been strong of late as Google is keen to catch up to the Amazon Echo Dot sales, so you'll rarely have to pay the full RRP.
+Check out our full Google Home Mini review for the full rundown on the diminutive smart speaker.

 Ok, so you're after some serious boom for the tunes?
 Then you'll want to take a look at the monster-sized Google Home Max.
 This large-speaker houses two 4.5-inch woofers for high-fidelity music playback along with the Google Assistant tech that's proved so popular in the Google Home range of smart speakers.
 Technically, this speaker is what we'd call super smart as it'll adjust its music playback automatically depending on room-size and placement.
 The microphone has been improved too and is more than capable of picking up your requests from the other side of the room even with music blaring out at significant volume.